bockmancheung/bockmancheung.github.io/_pages/about.md

 Mathematics
 ------
 I'm not well read enough on math to have a very specialized field of interest, but I am currently leaning towards pure math, in particular algebra.
-I would describe myself as a dedicated and passionate learner, and also an active participant in class, who would ask questions frequently and form study groups to learn together.
-You can check out my review of the classes I have taken in /classes/ , including but not limited to the quality of teaching, grading, and difficulty of the content.
+I would describe myself as a dedicated and passionate learner, and also an active participant in class, who would ask questions frequently and form study groups.
+Please do check out my review of the classes I have taken in /classes/ , including but not limited to the quality of teaching, grading, and difficulty of the content.

 Algebra Texts I am currently reading: